 While recognising the links between water supplies and the environment, and dealing with the pressures of climate change and population growth, the Water Resources in the South East group is also responding to the challenge of:

-- conforming with planned changes to the abstraction regime
+- conforming with changes to the abstraction regime

-- ensuring that existing and new system that provide drinking water and treat wastewater are resilient to the potential effects of climate change
+- ensuring that existing and new systems that provide drinking water and treat wastewater are resilient to the effects of climate change

-- reducing our impact on the important environments that exist in the South East region and
+- reducing our impact on the environments that exist in the South East region, and